swork/frontpage/index.md

 ### Motorcycle auxiliary equipment switching

 KLR650 is a pretty basic moto.
 A recent trip left me wanting some electrical accessories, which implied a way to turn them on and off.
-An art project was born.
+[An art project was born](/mcaux-ct).

-Here's the [simulator](https://swork.github.io/mcaux-ct/).
-Click a button to close the switch ("press the button down"), click it again to open the switch ("release the button").
-Long-press and multi-press are things.

 ## Reference: